vijayanant/fossick/content/posts/RunLengthEncoding.md

 +++
-title       = "Running Behind Run Length Encoding!" date        = 2022-06-09 type        = "post"
-categories  = ["Programming"]
-tags        = ["fp", "Haskell", "Declarative"] description = "Struggles of a newcomer to FP" draft       = false
+title       = "Struggles of a newcomer to FP" date        = 2022-06-09 type        = "post" categories  = ["Programming"] tags        = ["fp", "Haskell", "Declarative"] description = """Using a language that promotes functional style of programming does not automatically guarantee simple and maintainable code.""" draft       = false
 +++

 One of the challenges that I faced earlier on with FP is coming up with non-imperative solutions (I still do sometimes).
 I am sure many have faced similar hardships.
-We, those who have trained ourselves to think imperatively, jump to iterative solution first, then remember/realise we are lacking the corresponding tools (loops, mutability, etc) in our new favourite language (Haskell for me).
+We, those who have trained ourselves to think imperatively, jump to imperative solution first, then remember/realise we are lacking the corresponding tools (loops, mutability, etc) in our new favourite language (Haskell for example).
 Quite often this results in ugly recursive solution that we think is functional.

 Today we repeat that once again.
 We write a __recursive__ algorithm and then modify it to work with `fold` (and make it worse!).
 And then realise we missed